pydata/xarray/README.md

-# xray: transparently manipulate scientific datasets in Python
+# xray: extended arrays for working with scientific datasets in Python

 **xray** is a Python package for working with aligned sets of homogeneous, n-dimensional arrays.
 It implements flexible array operations and dataset